 - Welsh National Parks such as Snowdonia and Pembrokeshire are popular with nature lovers, walkers, climbers and adventurers.

-- Northern Island is often overlooked but has great coastline that includes the UNESCO World Heritage Site, Giants Causeway.
+- Northern Island is often overlooked but has a great coastline, including the UNESCO World Heritage Site, Giants Causeway.

-- In the Irish Sea between England and Northern Island you have the Isle of Man, with unspoilt beaches on a very accessible and beautiful coastline.
-Just be aware of the Isle of Man TT week at the end of May as accommodation becomes very hard to get, expensive and the whole island becomes a motorbike island.
+- You have the Isle of Man in the Irish Sea between England and Northern Island, with unspoilt beaches on a very accessible and beautiful coastline.
+Just be aware of the Isle of Man TT week at the end of May as accommodation becomes very hard and expensive as the whole island becomes a motorbike island.

-Also, pop over to the Coast Radar Facebook page, it is the perfect place to ask questions and discuss plans with other travellers visiting the UK coast.
+Also, please visit the Coast Radar Facebook page, and it is the perfect place to ask questions and discuss plans with other travellers visiting the UK coast.

 Step 5 – Book accommodation